little-by/HelloWorld/README.md

 # HelloWorld
 A project to practise using git.
-A simple Hello example is placed.
+A simple Hello example was placed.